Reading list · Microeconomics

 Externalities

-Why the private return to education understates the social one
+Why the private return to education is lower than the benefit to society

 Price discrimination